Brodreger/CarbonCooler/README.md

 # Thank You
 A massive thanks goes Peter who helped me on a Friday afternoon and got it to work on his online simulator!
+Also without his work on https://github.com/petersmythe/investec-swipe-n-save this would have not beeen possible.